Our Ghostwriting and Editing Team

 On every project, Kate combines her background as a mindfulness teacher with her deep insight into the world of writing to create a uniquely low-stress and high-impact working experience.

-Specialties: Memoir (Particularly Celebrities & Newsmakers), True Crime, Adventure, Narrative Non-Fiction, and Popular Fiction
+Specialties: Memoir (particularly of celebrities and newsmakers), True Crime, Adventure, Narrative Nonfiction, Popular Fiction

 Tom is a widely published author, journalist, and Emmy winning writer/producer for television.
 A graduate of Columbia University, Tom’s work has been published in The New York Times, The Village Voice, Glamour, Self, Mademoiselle, Redbook, American Health, and the L.A.
 Times.
 He was a Contributing Editor to Parade for more than 20 years.